SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 06 July, 2025
+### 📅 Monday, 07 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that happened on July 6 in the United States:
+Here are some notable events that occurred in the USA on July 7:

-- 1854: The Republican Party held its first official convention in Jackson, Michigan.
+- **2005**: The second bombings occurred in a recent adolescent suicide terror event as responses shifted.
-- 1885: Dr. Albert Calmette administers the first inoculation against rabies to Joseph Meister, marking a significant milestone in medical history.
+- **2007**: Hard Rock Park, the world's first ever rock music-themed amusement park, officially opens in Myrtle Beach, South Carolina.
-- 1942: The opening of the first $3 million Disneyland featuring 28 rides in Los Angeles, California.
+- **2016**: The police shooting of a controversial activist protest in Dallas leads to the deaths of more than four officers and multiple injuries.
-- 1944: The Sunnyside consolidates
+- **2018**
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌈😊✨"
+"Believe in the magic within you ✨😊 and watch how your dreams take flight! 🌟"